Time for a Detox: Here's the Shampoo Stylists Recommend for a Squeaky Clean Scalp

 From mousses and hairsprays to heat styling and everything in between, we put our hair through a lot.
-While you might not notice a difference immediately, it can build up over time to affect the way your hair looks and feels before and after styling of any kind.
+While you might not notice a difference immediately, it can accumulate over time to impact the appearance and texture of your hair, both before and after any styling.

 But have no fear!
-You're likely just missing one product in your hair care routine that can turn it all around: clarifying shampoo.
-It's not quite the same as your typical shampoo, which is why Shop TODAY enlisted the expertise of professional hairstylists to break down what it does, why you should be using it and more tips to get your healthiest hair possible.
+You’re likely just missing one product in your hair care routine that can turn it all around: clarifying shampoo.
+Clarifying shampoos are a great addition to your hair care routine because they remove buildup and excess oil from your scalp.
+It’s not quite the same as your typical shampoo, which is why Shop TODAY enlisted the expertise of professional hairstylists to break down what it does, why you should be using it and more tips to get your healthiest hair possible.

 What does clarifying shampoo do?